Associate Professor David Dunstan

 The ultimate goal of our combined program is to contribute unique insights relevant to public health policy.
 We aim to identify environmental and social innovations that can increase physical activity and reduce sitting time.

 The two laboratories are building comprehensive scientific links between epidemiological evidence; clinical/experimental investigations; behavioural intervention trials on changing sitting time in real-world settings; and large-scale population studies of environment/behaviour relationships.
 This integration aims to provide much-needed evidence to inform new policy directions in public health in order to reduce Australia's disease burden from excessive sedentary time and physical inactivity.

 The integrated program of studies on physical activity, sedentary behaviour and health conducted by the Physical Activity and Behavioural Epidemiology laboratories includes:

-Group leaders: Dr Patrik Wennberg and Professor David Dunstan
+Group leaders: Dr Patrik Wennberg and Associate Professor David Dunstan

 The CEREBRA study is an experimental trial in older overweight adults using the experimental model previously developed in the Physical Activity laboratory at Baker IDI Heart and Diabetes Institute.
 The aims of the CEREBRA study are to investigate the acute effects of a single bout of prolonged sitting on long-term memory and executive functions with and without intermittent bouts of light-intensity physical activity in older (45-65 years) overweight adults.
 Furthermore, the study will examine the acute effect of interrupting prolonged sitting with intermittent short bouts of light-intensity physical activity on potential mediating pathways (glucose, insulin, BDNF, and markers of inflammation and the sympathetic nervous system) with respect to cognitive function.